Asphalt Xtreme

-Asphalt Xtreme, also known as Asphalt Xtreme: Rally Racing, is an action racing video game, published and developed by Netflix, formerly by Gameloft.
+Asphalt Xtreme, also known as Asphalt Xtreme: Rally Racing, is an action racing video game developed by Gameloft and published by Netflix.
 The thirteenth major game and the only off-road racing edition in the Asphalt series.
 It was released on 27 October 2016 for Android and iOS mobile devices.
-A Microsoft Store version for Windows 10 devices was released a few days later, on the 3rd of November 2016.
-The game is no longer supported by Gameloft and is currently backed by Netflix.
+A Microsoft Store version for Windows 10 devices was released a few days later, on 3 November 2016.

 Development lasted from August 2015 to September 2017, and was terminated after the layoffs of 60 people and the shutdown of Gameloft's Madrid studio.

-From November 2021, through a contract between Gameloft and Netflix, Netflix started hosting Asphalt Xtreme servers for the mobile versions of the game, and re-released the app on the Google Play Store and App Store.
+From November 2021, through a contract between Gameloft and Netflix, Netflix acquired the publishing rights for the game and started hosting Asphalt Xtreme servers for the mobile versions of the game, and re-released the app on the Google Play Store and App Store.
 Players must have a Netflix account with an active subscription in order to play the game.